My Video Review:

 Apart from those minor details, SH-9 is closely mirroring the HPA4 performance down to the smallest details and that tells a lot about the unquestionable high value of the SMSL SH-9!

 I can’t complain much about the SMSL SH-9 performance, but I can tell plenty of things I liked about it.
 It carries the highest performing THX-AAA-888 modules, some of the best relay-controlled volume pots, it offers plenty of power even for the most demanding headphones.
 Thanks to its noiseless background, it worked equally well with über-sensitive IEMs as well as hard to drive planar-magnetics.
 Its bright LCD screen and remote control are coming in handy when using it in a bedroom setup.
 Most things I’ve said about the Benchmark HPA4 in its review, can be said about the SMSL SH-9, it is really that close.
 In terms of value, SH-9 just outperformed that awesome sounding Topping A90.
 It really deserves my highest recommendation if you like your music undistorted and uncolored.
-I will be awarding it our highest Gold Award, as I don’t think you can do better, especially at this price point.
+I will be awarding it our prestigious Silver Award, as I don’t think you can do much better, especially at this price point.

 Congratulations to the SMSL team and I hope to test that SP400 quad-mono, true balanced headphone amp somewhere in the future.